How to make a Simple RC Plane at Home

-Step 3: Assembling the Airplane
+Assembling the Airplane

 Once we have the Wing and Power Pod ready, we go ahead and glue them together as in Fig 3.1.
 Then, we install the control horn on the elevator and run a control rod from the servo to the elevator’s control horn as in Fig 3.2.
 We follow the same step for the rudder (Fig 3.3).

-Step 4: Installing Electronics
+Installing the Electronics